-3.10.2.
-Discontinuation of Enrollment
+3.10.2 Discontinuation of Enrollment

-The Department will discontinue all Enrollments into a CONTRACTOR's Health Plan that has provided notice to withdraw from a Geographic Service Area or terminate the contract in accordance with Section 17 of this contract.
+The Department will discontinue all Enrollments into a CONTRACTOR's Health Plan that has provided notice to terminate the contract in accordance with Section 17 of this contract.

-- 3.10.2.1.
-The Department shall discontinue all Enrollments on the date of the notice submitted by the CONTRACTOR or on the earliest possible date by which such Enrollments can be discontinued. - 3.10.3.
-Requests to Discontinue Enrollment
+- 3.10.2.1 The Department shall discontinue all Enrollments on the date of the notice submitted by the CONTRACTOR or on the earliest possible date by which such Enrollments can be discontinued. - 3.10.3 Requests to Discontinue Enrollment